yjftsjthsd-g/keynav/README.md

 Compiling
 ---------

 You may need some extra libraries to compile keynav.
-On Debian and Ubuntu you can install these packages:

-    sudo apt-get install libcairo2-dev libxinerama-dev libxdo-dev
+See the table in the next section for known dependencies.

 Next you simply run make: